bendyworks/conwip-modules/README.md

 **Why is Moudle X not loading?**

-There could be several reasons for this not to happen
+There could be several reasons why a module is not loading
 - The module's information is not in the `:module-info` compiler option
 - The module's URI is incorrect in `:modules/uris`
 - `set-loaded!` was not called in any of the modules namespaces or was called with the incorrect module id